 Absence from school across both ComSS study sites averages one day per pupil per week or about 20% of teaching time.
 Children absent more than 20% of the teaching time available will almost certainly have difficulty keeping up with the curriculum and will clearly be disadvantaged in relation to those who attend more regularly, assuming teaching is taking place every school day.
 In models which take account of a range of determinants of absence, absence from school is associated with being male, starting school above six years old, being overage, having stunted growth and especially with being overage at higher ages partly as a result of repetition.
-At the household level, greater distances travelled to school and to water are associated with more absence from school, while the availability of a light/electricity source in the home is associated with lower absence.
-Sizeable effects on absence also appear to be associated with location of education circuits, communities and schools.
-These are typically associated with livelihood activities which are clustered by village or other geographic unit.
+At the household level, greater distances travelled to school and to water are associated with lower absence from school, while the availability of a light/electricity source in the home is associated with lower absence.
+Sizeable effects on absence also appear to be associated with livelihood activities which are clustered by village or other geographic unit.
 For example, there is an association between farming and casual labour and higher absence and between collection/foraging activities and lower absence at community level.
 There is also an association between receiving private tuition and lower absence, clustered by school.